yashsaboo/Lucene-Application/ReadMe.md

 - CreateDummyDatasetMadeUpOfAlphabets.java: Creates Pubmed dataset using only alphabets as an input.
 Since length is used as an input with no of alphabets as an iterator for each position's permutation and combination, the amount of keywords are expotentially increased, where the exponent has a base of 26.

-3. .src/PeilinLucene: The code were imported from another Forward Data Lab member's, [Peilin Rao](https://github.com/peilinrao/EverythingSearch-Experiment/tree/master/out/production/EverythingSearch-Experiment), Lucene codebase.
+3. .src/PeilinLucene: The code was imported from another Forward Data Lab member's, [Peilin Rao](https://github.com/peilinrao/EverythingSearch-Experiment/tree/master/out/production/EverythingSearch-Experiment), Lucene codebase.

 The following dataFiles are also included:
 1. Index Folder: Stores the indexed pubmed.sample